bitnami/charts/bitnami/nginx-intel/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+## Upgrading

+### To 1.0.0

+This major release no longer uses the bitnami/nginx-ldap-auth-daemon container as a dependency since its upstream project is not actively maintained.

 ## Bitnami Kubernetes Documentation

 Bitnami Kubernetes documentation is available at [https://docs.bitnami.com/](https://docs.bitnami.com/).
 You can find there the following resources: